-POSSESSION OF A FIREARM OR LIFE THREATENING WEAPON - possession of a firearm, knife, or another weapon capable of inflicting bodily injury or a facsimile whose primary purpose is to pose the threat of inflicting bodily injury.
-Students found in possession of a weapon will be disciplined according to Board Policy 443.6-Possession or Use of Weapons.
+POSSESSION OF A FIREARM OR LIFE THREATENING WEAPON - possession of a firearm, knife, or other weapon capable of inflicting bodily injury or a facsimile whose primary purpose is to pose the threat of inflicting bodily injury.
+Students found in possession of a weapon will be disciplined according to Board Policy 5527 Weapons.